aphex-vim/soapie.space/friends.md

 footer-text: this is all I have to show for now ;-; be my friend and make a website!
 ---

-## check out the sites of some of my awesome friends:
+## check out the sites of some of my friends:
-- [vivian](https://rose.systems), who has taught me a lot about how to make this site
+- [vivian](https://rose.systems), who held my hand making this site
-- [artemii](https://artemiistepanets.com), a cool dude who is better at calc than me
+- [artemii](https://artemiistepanets.com), who is not a russian spy
-- [tony](https://st3aks.github.io/), who always beats me at ping-pong
+- [tony](https://st3aks.github.io/), whose pong skills are outta this world
+- [haskal](https://tilde.town/~haskal/), seepy cosy, blåhaj having dagn